odoonz/odoonz-addons/account_anglosaxon_financial/README.rst

 Maintainer
 ----------

-This module is maintained by Open for Small Business Ltd.
+This module is maintained by MoaHub Ltd.

-Open for Small Business is a small developer and integrator of Odoo software since 2009.
+MoaHub is a small developer and integrator of Odoo software since 2009.